openedx/open-edx-proposals/oeps/oep-0037-bp-test-data.rst

 existing environment, at some point code needs to be written which will populate the data stores of each relevant IDA in order to perform the desired test or development task.
-For relational data in simple unit tests, this is often done via the `factory_boy`_ package (and custom model factories using it) directly in ``setUpTestData`` or ``setUp``.
-For development data (or more complex test setup which could be useful to reproduce in a development environment), the setup code should instead reside in its own Python function or static method.
+For relational data in simple unit tests, this is often done in Python via the `factory_boy`_ package (and custom model factories using it) directly in ``setUpTestData`` or ``setUp``.
+For development data (or more complex test setup which could be useful to reproduce in a development environment), the setup code should instead reside in its own function or static method.
 For example:

 .. code-block:: python

     def account_retirement_example(data):
-        data.test_user = UserFactory()
+        data.test_user = UserFactory.create()
-        data.test_superuser = SuperuserFactory()
+        data.test_superuser = SuperuserFactory.create()
         data.original_email = data.test_user.email

         # Misc. setup